nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-4-javascript-functions-closures.md

 	- In practice, with lexical scope a variable's definition is resolved by searching its containing block or function, then if that fails searching the outer containing block, and so on, whereas with dynamic scope the calling function is searched, then the function which called that calling function, and so on.
 	- Lexical resolution can be determined at compile time and is also known as early binding, while dynamic resolution can only be determined at run time, and thus is known as late binding.

+- Decisions about how all the scoping will occur are made at compiler's lexical phase.

 - In order to implement lexical scoping, **the internal state of a Javascript function includes not only the code of the function but also a reference to the scope chain then in effect**.
 - This combination of a function object and a scope in which the function’s variables are resolved is called a **closure**.